1961 Indonesian census: Urbanization

+About two-thirds of Indonesia's urban population lived on Java.
+This proportion decreased from 1930, when Java's urban areas accounted for more than 78 percent of Indonesia's urban population.
+This trend suggests the growth rates of many municipalities outside Java exceeded those of older municipalities in Java, a reflection of the island's historical developments.
+Colonial exploitation of Java began in the 17th century, whereas resources on the outer islands were not harvested for large scale exports until the late 19th and early 20th centuries.
+In the 1961 census, 13 of the 23 largest cities with more than 100,000 inhabitants were located on Java.
+In contrast, only 1 out of 7 cities of this size in 1930 was located outside Java.

+Two cities had more than 1 million inhabitants.
+Jakarta's population grew more than five times from 533,000 in 1930 to 2.97 million, in part because the city had its boundaries extended in 1950.
+Surabaya in East Java saw its population triple in the same time period to more than 1 million.
+A third city, Bandung in West Java, was in a close third place with a population of 972,556.
+Growth due to population movement from the countryside to the cities was a characteristic seen in most developing countries in the post-war period.
+However, in comparison to neighboring Burma (Myanmar), for example, where growth was largely concentrated in the capital city of Rangoon (Yangon), Indonesia had a more graduated distribution of city sizes that was similar to some developed countries.
+Of the cities with a population of more than 100,000, Bandung, along with Medan and Pematangsiantar in North Sumatra, grew at a faster rate than Jakarta.
+The fastest growing city, Pekanbaru in Riau, had an annual growth rate of 13.1 percent.

 Age distribution

 A very high percentage of the population (33.6 percent) were children under the age of ten, a reflection of declining infant and child mortality in the 1950s attributed to significant reductions in cases of yaws, tuberculosis, and malaria, and better food availability and nutrition compared to the 1940s.
 Of the total population, 55.3 percent were of working age (ages 15–64).
 This proportion was higher in Java (56.5 percent) and in urban areas (57.6 percent).
 Demographer Kurt Horstmann theorized that the flat population distribution between ages ten and thirty-five was an economic disadvantage for Indonesia in the 1950s.
 A more normal distribution would have provided the country with a larger working population.
 Overall, the dependency ratio was 81 dependent persons per 100 working individuals.
 Combining age data with urban–rural distribution data showed an influx of younger workers to urban centers.
 The 15–24 age group had greater representation in cities (20 percent of the urban population) than in the countryside (15 percent of the rural population).